Exact, non-singular black holes from a phantom DBI Field as primordial dark matter

-\underline{\emph{Conclusions and Implications:~}} The discovery of a stable, regular BH sourced by an effective phantom DBI field has important implications across multiple frontiers of physics.
+The discovery of a stable, regular BH sourced by an effective phantom DBI field has important implications across multiple frontiers of physics.
 First, our analysis demonstrates that \emph{kinetic regularization} ---where non-linear field self-interactions generate a repulsive force at high gradients --- provides a robust, well-motivated principle for singularity resolution.
 This addresses the fundamental limitation of canonical field theories, which fail catastrophically in the large-strain regime of gravitational collapse.
 Furthermore, we have shown that singularity resolution is not guaranteed by an arbitrary non-linear completion; \emph{it necessarily requires the specific structure of the phantom DBI action} $(\epsilon = 1)$.
-Unlike models requiring \emph{ad hoc} exotic matter~\cite{Ayon-Beato:1998hmi} or speculative quantum gravity~\cite{Bojowald:2024lhr}, our mechanism emerges naturally from the UV-completion of a scalar field theory, with a direct analogue in the shear-thickening behavior of non-Newtonian fluids.
+Unlike models requiring \emph{ad hoc} exotic matter~\cite{Ayon-Beato:1998hmi} or speculative quantum gravity~\cite{Bojowald:2024lhr}, our mechanism emerges naturally from the EFT of a scalar field with maximum energy $\Lambda$.

 Second, this solution provides a natural and robust candidate for \emph{PBH dark matter}~\cite{Carr:2020xqk}.
-The existence of a stable, Planck-scale relic mass (\(M_{\text{relic}} \sim 10^{-5} \text{g}\)) is a direct consequence of the phantom DBI dynamics.
+The existence of a remnant weighing (\(M_{\text{relic}} \sim 1 \text{g}\)) is a direct consequence of the phantom DBI dynamics.
 This evades all standard gamma-ray constraints on evaporating PBHs, resurrecting a vast, previously forbidden mass window for light PBHs to constitute the cold dark matter of the Universe.

 Finally, the presence of non-trivial scalar hair makes this model phenomenologically rich and testable.
 The scalar field introduces new channels for energy loss (e.g., dipole radiation) and modifies tidal deformabilities and quasi-normal modes, providing distinct gravitational-wave signatures.
 These deviations from the Kerr paradigm are primary targets for next-generation observatories like Cosmic Explorer and the Einstein Telescope~\cite{Evans:2021gyd,Hall:2022dik,Branchesi:2023mws,ET:2025xjr}.
-The solution also offers a framework for interpreting high-mass mergers in the upper mass gap~\cite{LIGOScientific:2018mvr,KAGRA:2021vkt} as potential PBH mergers.
+The solution also offers a framework for interpreting high-mass mergers in the upper mass gap ~\cite{LIGOScientific:2018mvr,KAGRA:2021vkt} as potential PBH mergers.

 This work establishes non-linear, kinetic-limited field theories—already proven in cosmology—as an essential new pathway for understanding the ultimate fate of gravitational collapse.
 The necessity of the phantom branch points to a deeper interplay between UV-completions of matter and the resolution of spacetime singularities.